 What You Should Do if Your Hotel Room Has Bed Bugs

-If you were not able to detect bed bugs in your hotel room when you inspected on arrival, but you have seen some of the signs thereafter, you should take the following steps.
+If you were not able to detect bed bugs in your hotel room in your arrival inspection, but you have seen some of the signs thereafter, you should take the following steps.

 - Takes pictures of the bed bug bites on your body.